Jewellery Gift Ideas for Mothering Sunday

 Whilst flowers and flower-themed gifts for Mothering Sunday are still popular, according to March of Dimes, the leading non-profit organisation for Pregnancy and Baby health in the US, the most well-received gift for Mother’s Day is jewellery.

 Mother's Day in the USA

-In 1905 in America a lady called Anna Jarvis, whose mother had died, declared that there should be an appreciation of Mother’s and the sacrifices they make.
+In 1905 in America a lady called Anna Jarvis, whose own mother had died many years earlier, declared that there should be an appreciation of Mother’s and the sacrifices they make.

 Her efforts succeeded when, in 1914, President Woodrow Wilson declared the second Sunday in May would become the official USA holiday to celebrate Mothers.